glic3rinu/django-orchestra/orchestra/orchestration/README.md

 This model is intuitive and efficient, but it is prone to inconsistencies becuase tasks maintain state, and this state can be lost when:
 - A failure occur while appling some changes, e.g. network error or worker crash while deleting a database
-- Scripts are executed out of order, e.g. create and delete a database is applied in the inverse order
+- Scripts are executed out of order, e.g. create and delete a database is applied in inverse order

 #### b.
 Synchronization Based Management